 Metabolic Testing and Body Composition Analysis

-Using these two tests, our nutritionists see who is malnourished and to what extent.
+Using these two tests, our nutritionists see who isn’t eating right (i.e., malnourished) and to what extent.
 Therefore, we can offer highly effective and customized treatment plans as well as track their progress.
-Metabolic Testing and Body Composition Analysis take much of the guesswork out of treatment, since it is based on empirical data.
-They help patients understand their bodies while motivating them to reach healthy goals; they also help to determine how best to fuel their bodies to prevent accelerated aging and how to optimize fat-burning capacity.
+Metabolic Testing and Body Composition Analysis take much of the guesswork out of nutritional guidance, since it is based on empirical data.
+They help people understand their bodies while motivating them to reach healthy goals; they also help to determine how best to fuel their bodies to prevent accelerated aging, how to optimize fat-burning capacity, and how to build muscle.

 What is Metabolic Testing?